pablocael/comfyui-docker/README.md

 ## How to use it

-1) The following environment variables are available to configure docker image build and run (will be explained bettwer later):
+1) The following environment variables are available to configure docker image build and run (will be explained better later):

 - Docker build time variables: